presse

 News

-ANSES proposes classifying resorcinol as an endocrine disruptor in the European CLP Regulation
+ANSES proposes classifying galaxolide as toxic for reproduction in the European CLP Regulation

 L’Anses propose de classer le résorcinol comme perturbateur endocrinien dans le règlement européen CLP